Rise to Success: Career Highlights of Karoline Leavitt

 In 2020, Matt Mowers was the Republican nominee in the House of Representatives election.

-January 2021: Communications Director for Elise Stefanik
+January 2021: Communications Director

 In January 2021, Karoline Leavitt became the communications director for New York representative Elise Stefanik.

-July 2021: Congressional Campaign Announcement
+July 2021: Campaign Announcement

 In July 2021, Karoline Leavitt announced her campaign for the United States House of Representatives election for New Hampshire's first congressional district.

-July 19, 2021: Announced Run for Congress
+July 19, 2021: Announced run for US House of Representatives

-In June 2022, Karoline Leavitt officially filed to run in the United States House of Representatives election for New Hampshire's first congressional district.
+In June 2022, Karoline Leavitt officially filed to run in the United States House of Representatives election.

 January 2024: National Press Secretary

-In January 2024, Karoline Leavitt began working for Donald Trump's 2024 presidential campaign as his national press secretary.
+In January 2024, Karoline Leavitt began working for Trump's 2024 presidential campaign as his national press secretary.

 November 15, 2024: Named White House Press Secretary

-On November 15, 2024, President-elect Donald Trump named Karoline Leavitt as his White House press secretary.
-She is the youngest person to hold the position in U.S. history.
+On November 15, 2024, then president-elect Trump named Karoline Leavitt as his White House press secretary.

-November 2024: Named White House Press Secretary
+November 2024: White House Press Secretary

-In November 2024, Donald Trump named Karoline Leavitt as his White House press secretary.
+In November 2024, then-President-elect Trump named Karoline Leavitt as his White House press secretary, becoming the youngest person to hold the position in U.S. history.

-2024: Press Secretary for Presidential Campaign
+2024: Press Secretary for Trump's 2024 Campaign

-In 2024, Karoline Leavitt became the press secretary for Donald Trump's presidential campaign.
+In 2024, Karoline Leavitt became the press secretary for Donald Trump's 2024 presidential campaign.

 January 28, 2025: First Press Conference

-2025: Worked for MAGA Inc.
+2025: MAGA Inc